-Biodegradable and compostable plastics need labeling to fully explain what this means.
+Biodegradable and compostable plastics need labelling to fully explain what this means.
 I discuss this in more detail in the section below: “is there such a thing as a fully biodegradable toothbrush?”.

 These types of plastics need sorting from conventional plastics (for which there are already recycling systems in place).

-Unless the sorting schemes are well organized for disposing of biodegradable and compostable plastics, they are not any more sustainable than conventional plastic materials.
+Unless the sorting schemes are well organised for disposing of biodegradable and compostable plastics, they are not any more sustainable than conventional plastic materials.

 Biodegradable plastics could be made from either bio-based plastics or conventional fossil fuel based plastics.
 Again, in this respect, it is potentially only solving half the problem (the waste end).

 By using bioplastics we are still relying on single use plastics

 Using bioplastics (bio-based and biodegradable types), we do not change our reliance on plastics, especially single use plastics.

 Swapping out one type of plastic for another does not encourage a change in society to reduce the overall amount of waste produced.
 We will still have the same problems with either detrimental production processes and/or waste ending up in landfill and our oceans.